by DR. MERCOLA

 Take Control of Your Health by Choosing Your Foods Wisely

 Could Alzheimer’s disease, which now is the third leading cause of death in the US, be the result of a slower-acting form of Mad Cow-or Chronic Wasting Disease?
 As shocking as that may sound, the links between the diseases are compelling, and they all point to one main culprit: factory farming practices, which eliminate hygiene and replace animals’ natural diets with unnatural grain diets, into which animal byproducts are mixed in.
+Research has also stated that routine exercise can help keep Alzheimer’s at bay and give people a healthier brain in the process.
+Exercising can help in so many ways throughout life, with not only physical health but mental health, it is worth doing it to better your future health just in case.

-This sets in motion a disease-producing cycle that can only be stopped by reverting back to farming according to natures design.
+This sets in motion a disease-producing cycle that can only be stopped by reverting back to farming according to nature’s design.
 The bottom line is, an animal’s diet matters greatly.
 You cannot judge the benefits of the animal’s diet based on added weight gain or added milk production alone!
 There can be all sorts of unforeseen ramifications when you alter the natural course of nature, including man-made scourges like Mad Cow and Chronic Wasting Disease.

 Organic, grass-fed, and finished meat that is humanely raised and butchered is really about the only type of meat that is healthy to eat.
 The following organizations can help you locate farm-fresh foods in your local area that has been raised in a humane, sustainable manner: